evolvingstuff/vdw2/content/posts/low-vitamin-d-associated-with-chd-stroke-death-etc-mendelian-analhysis.md

 │   inner_content: `During the 19 year study period it was thought that rasing vitamin D levels to 30 ng was enough%%% ~hs~~hs~ Suspect that~~#F00: &gt;50 ng~~ would be much better`
 │   children:
 │   ├── TextNode
-│   │   full_match: `During the 19 year study period it was thought that rasing vitamin D levels to 30 ng was enough%%% ` │   │   inner_content: `During the 19 year study period it was thought that rasing vitamin D levels to 30 ng was enough%%% ` │   ├── HorizontalSpaceNode
+│   │   full_match: `During the 19 year study period it was thought that rasing vitamin D levels to 30 ng was enough` │   │   inner_content: `During the 19 year study period it was thought that rasing vitamin D levels to 30 ng was enough` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: ` `
+│   │   inner_content: ` `
+│   ├── HorizontalSpaceNode
 │   │   full_match: `~hs~~hs~`
 │   │   inner_content: ``